michaelerule/webgpgpu/README.md

 [5](http://pathgl.com/documentation/gpgpu.html)), most of these examples

  - Do not demonstrate tight integration of GPGPU computation and visualization
- - Are incomplete and
+ - Are incomplete
- - Crash on my machine, likely because they require GL extensions.
+ - Crash on my machine

 This repository is a record of my efforts to learn how to implement GPGPU code in WebGL toward the aim of simulating neural field equations, which are very similar to reaction-diffusion equations.
 The stated objectives of this project are, in descending order